AmityCo/Amity-Social-Cloud-UIKit-iOS-OpenSource/README.md

 ## Framework Building

-UpstraUIKit supports building xcframework which can be used any Xcode version.
+UpstraUIKit supports building xcframework which can be used on any Xcode version.
 Please follow this instruction for building.
 1. Open this project with Xcode 12.2 (The version should be the same)
 2. Select `Release Framework` as a build target
 3. Build (The output path is `/UpstraUIKit/Distribution`)